score-framework/py.doc/docs/advanced/initialization.rst

 Passing configuration values as strings is not always the most convenient (or the most readable) method.
 There are scenarios where python code is the best way of configuring modules.
-The http router is a good example, which uses decorators to define routes:
+The :term:`http router <request router>` is a good example, which uses decorators to define routes:

 .. code-block:: python